-Protection.
 Chances are you don’t second guess insuring things like your health, your car, life, jewelry, etc., right?
 Then it makes sense to insure a large purchase like a home.
-Owner’s title insurance provides protection for your property rights with a one-time fee that usually costs about 0.5% of the home’s purchase price.
+Owner’s title insurance provides protection for your property rights with a one-time fee.
+This fee usually costs about 0.5% of the home’s purchase price.
 Which in the grand scheme of things, the purchase of title insurance is worth its weight in gold simply for the peace of mind and protection you receive.

-Coverage.
 With owner’s title insurance, your property rights as well as those who may inherit the property will be covered in the event of any potential title issues.

-Risk Reduction.
 With investments, there’s a chance for risk.
 Purchasing a home could involve some hidden issues that you were not made aware of.
 Prevent any legal title discrepancies or issues and reduce your risk of title problems by purchasing owner’s title insurance.